ThomasChakif/simulated-bank/README.md

 -interest rates vary between secured and unsecured loans for NEW loans

-    -secured loans: any value between 5.0 and 15.0, unsecured loans: any value between 15.0 and 30.0
+-interest rates on secured loans: any value between 5.0 and 15.0, unsecured loans: any value between 15.0 and 30.0

 -all new loan terms are 36 months, or 3 years for simplicity.
 Minimum payments are calculated (in a simple manner) as (loan payment/months left) / interest rate